suryasticsai/myTeamOnWhatsApp/README.md

 ---

 <div align="center">
-  Made with ❤️ by <a href="https://github.com/suryasticsai">Sai Surya</a> & the Mammoth team
+  Made with ❤️ by <a href="https://github.com/suryasticsai">Sai Surya</a> & the 🦣 team
 </div>